ruchee/vimrc/vimfiles/bundle/vim-python/submodules/rope/docs/overview.rst

 Handling Long Imports
 ---------------------

-``Handle long imports`` command trys to make long imports look better by transforming ``import pkg1.pkg2.pkg3.pkg4.mod1`` to ``from pkg1.pkg2.pkg3.pkg4 import mod1``.
+``Handle long imports`` command tries to make long imports look better by transforming ``import pkg1.pkg2.pkg3.pkg4.mod1`` to ``from pkg1.pkg2.pkg3.pkg4 import mod1``.
 Long imports can be identified either by having lots of dots or being very long.
 The default